 - A recipient makes false statements regarding resources or income to eligibility workers. - A provider bills Medicaid for services that the recipient never received. - A recipient uses doctors or hospitals for social purposes rather than for needed health care. - A recipient manipulates the program to acquire drugs or supplies for ineligible persons, or for personal gain. - A recipient abuses narcotics purchased through the program.

-You may report misuse of the Medicaid program by calling 800.770.5650 (option 2, option 4) or 907.644.6800 (option 2, option 4), or by mailing a description of the activity to:
+You may report misuse of the Medicaid program by calling 800.770.5650 (option 3) or 907.644.6800 (option 7), or by mailing a description of the activity to: